MonaHamid/mlops-zoomcamp-homework/README.md

 Logging/Storage: MongoDB

 👩‍💻 About Me
-Hi, I'm Fareeda Hamid — a Data Scientist, AI enthusiast and a Staff Product Engineer in the fortune 500 company transitioning into ML Engineering.
+Hi, I'm Fareeda Hamid — a Data Scientist, AI enthusiast, and Staff Product Engineer at a Fortune 500 company, currently transitioning into ML Engineering.
 With a strong foundation in data-driven development, I'm passionate about automating and optimizing ML workflows.
-This repository documents my learning journey through the MLOps Zoomcamp as I gain the skills to build real-world, production-ready ML pipelines.
+This repository documents my learning journey through the MLOps Zoomcamp as I build skills to deliver real-world, production-ready ML pipelines.

 🔗 Connect With Me
 📧 fareedahab@gmail.com